 Automotive Exterior Parts Coating Automation

-Plastics coating automation is the engineering and integration of robotic spray systems, surface preparation equipment, and controlled-environment booths to deliver consistent, adhesion-critical finishes on plastic and composite substrates with repeatable quality and stable production throughput.
+Automotive exterior parts coating automation is the engineering and integration of robotic spray systems, surface preparation equipment, and controlled-environment booths to deliver consistent, adhesion-critical finishes on automotive exterior parts with repeatable quality and stable production throughput.

-TD Robotic Painting Systems integrates robotic coating cells for plastic part manufacturers, automotive suppliers, and consumer products companies worldwide, with specialized expertise in adhesion-optimized processes for challenging substrates.
+TD Robotic Painting Systems integrates robotic coating cells for automotive exterior part manufacturers, automotive suppliers, and consumer products companies worldwide, with specialized expertise in adhesion-optimized processes for automotive exterior parts.

 Application Scope